aetheric-oss/se-services/docs/conops.md

 - Environmental Lobbies
   - Impact on wildlife

-### Anonymous Contribution
+### 8.0.4 Anonymous Contribution

-Arrow is an open source ecosystem with many anonymous international contributors.
+Arrow is an open-source ecosystem with many anonymous international contributors.
 It is understood that some government systems place restrictions on non-citizen developers or require identity verification.
 Arrow will be seeking guidance from regulatory bodies on this matter.

 As it stands, Arrow has a strict set of rules in place to ensure trustworthy contributions to the codebase.

 Arrow requires multiple "code owner" approvals before code can be contributed.
-Code owners are admin of the Arrow software teams and have substantial personal involvement with the Arrow codebase.
+Code owners are administrators of the Arrow software teams and have substantial personal involvement with the Arrow codebase.
 The codebase does not allow contributions without proper approvals, even changes from admin themselves.

 Arrow requires contributors to "sign" changes using a cryptographic signature (GPG).
 The signature indicates that a single individual's account is responsible for all changes made in their name.
 The Arrow code repositories will automatically reject unsigned changes.